usnistgov/Industrial-SMS/README.md

 ### Sample Output

-The followings are some sample screenshots during the continuous scan of the system for microwave oven and NIST Shops experiments:
+The followings are some sample screenshots during the continuous scan of the system for microwave oven and the NIST Shops experiments:

 The ISMS monitor displaying microwave oven interfering signal at 2465 MHz along with WiFi signals: